mongodb/docs/source/includes/ai-integrations/langchain/langchain-query-examples.rst

 .. tabs::

-   .. tab:: Similarity Search
+   .. tab:: Semantic Search
-      :tabid: similarity-search
+      :tabid: semantic-search

-      The following query uses the ``similarity_search`` method to perform a basic similarity search for the string ``MongoDB Atlas security``.
+      The following query uses the ``similarity_search`` method to perform a basic semantic search for the string ``MongoDB Atlas security``.
 It returns a list of documents ranked by relevance.